sasabosnic/rgz/ref/sn.md

 and also to a newer design for our UI frontend application.

-Roman is articulate and communicating with Roman was fairly easy and as he spoke English without much problems.
+Roman is articulate and communicating with Roman was fairly easy and as he spoke English without much trouble.
 Even during the trying and crazy times Roman was patient and advocated a simple design and worked with the backend engineers to get well-tested APIs to ensure fewer surprises.&#8221;